 On top of this sometimes there will be a boss tower.
 Where there is one character to fight at brutal difficulty level.
 And it’s up to you and a few other online players to whittle down all that enemy’s health before he kills you all.
 Some towers simply add more of a story element and some are used for specific currencies or ingredients that you can used to craft consumables and armor pieces.

-The controversial Krypt makes its return
+The controversial Krypt makes its return in Mortal Kombat 11

 While this is a good idea, the implementation of the mobile game grind structure seems to be the major progression system behind it.
 It’s not a massive irritation but sometimes can just take the fun out of discovery which this time, the krypt does quite nicely.
 Giving you history to all the characters you’ve ever had to face and their own mythologies and backstories by exploring the site of the first Mortal Kombat.
 Shang Tsung’s island.